 When you or a family member is facing criminal charges, it can be a difficult and stressful time.
 Part of this stress is due to the unknown, and wondering what will happen.
 Criminal cases can be very complex depending on the type of crime and the court that you are dealing with.
-The Florida Bar Board Certified Criminal Trial Lawyers at Dimond Kaplan & Rothstein, P.A. have more than 40 years combined experience in helping defendants facing criminal charges.
+The criminal trial lawyers at Dimond Kaplan & Rothstein, P.A. have more than 30 years combined experience in helping defendants facing criminal charges.

 Arrest & Booking

 In order to be arrested, there must be probable cause (reasonable belief that a crime was committed and the arrested party committed the crime).
 An arrest warrant is not necessary.
 When arrested, you have constitutional rights under the Miranda Rule (right to remain silent, right to an attorney) and you must be informed of these rights before any questioning begins.
 After you are arrested, the police will bring you to the police station for booking where you will be searched and fingerprinted.

 You will appear before a judge within 24 hours of your arrest.
 A judge will advise you of the charge(s) against you / reason you were arrested.
 The judge will decide if there is sufficient legal basis for the arrest (probable cause).
 You should not make any statements at this hearing.
 The judge will also ask you if you wish to be represented by an attorney and if you have hired a personal attorney or need one appointed by the courts.
 The judge will then decide if pre-trial release is appropriate and the amount the bail amount, if warranted.